 - Special educational needs and disabilities

-The Consultation Questions are as follows:
+The Consultation Questions were as follows:

 - Would you like support at home, on how to speak to your child about relationship and sex?

 - Are there any changes or additions that you think should be made to the RSE Policy?

 - Are there any changes or additions that you think should be made to the RSE Curriculum Outline?